awsdocs/aws-greengrass-developer-guide/doc_source/lra-cli.md

   ```

   **A:** AWS Greengrass core currently doesn't support the configuration of `/var`, `/var/run`, and `/var/lib` as volume resources\.
 One workaround is to first mount `/var`, `/var/run` or `/var/lib` in a different folder and then configure the folder as a volume resource\.
-+ **Q:** When I configure `/dev/shm` as a volume resource with readonly permission, why does the Lambda function fail to start with an error in the runtime\.log:
++ **Q:** When I configure `/dev/shm` as a volume resource with read\-only permission, why does the Lambda function fail to start with an error in the runtime\.log:

   ```
   [ERROR]-container_process.go:39,Runtime execution error: unable to start lambda container.